Mohamedfathi3060/Solid-Principles/README.md

 ## Object-oriented design
 is a way to design classes together and determine interactions  between them..
-Solid-Principles is one of important rules in OO design
+Solid-Principles is one of the important rules in OO design
 ## who wrote it ?
 by Robert Martin Author of Clean Code Book
 ## what is Solid-Principles
-A a set of guidelines that helps us to avoid having a bad design .. however why there is a bad and good design? 🤨
+A set of guidelines that helps us to avoid having a bad design .. however why there is a bad and good design? 🤨
 <br />all designs which make its purpose will work..
 BUT what about flexibility or maintenance in our System..?
-like we built app for paying..we decide we only can accept pay with credits cards ..
+like we built an app for paying..we decide we only can accept payment with credit cards ..
 ## Short-Story
-thats good .. our system works well .. after few months we got feedbacks of using our app and our customers complaint that they cannot pay with paypal account or Mobile payments 🥺 ...what Shall we do.. go to our system and navigate to class which care about paying and add this..! is it easy ? we may affect another class correctness repeat integration tesing again !! ..so we need to extend our system to add new features not modifying our System
+that's good .. our system works well .. after a few months we got feedback about using our app and our customer's complaint that they cannot pay with PayPal account or Mobile payments 🥺 ...what Shall we do.. go to our system and navigate to the class which cares about paying and add this..! is it easy ? we may affect another class's correctness repeat integration tesing again !! ..so we need to extend our system to add new features not modifying our System
 # lets Start
  S O L I D each char represent a Solution to a specific problem
 ### S